DailyOpsResources/Jenkins_demos/Troubleshooting/Examples.md

 ```

-**Example 2:** In this example, the pipeline's "Build" stage runs a Maven build script (mvn clean install).
+2. In this example, the pipeline's "Build" stage runs a Maven build script (mvn clean install).
 However, the build fails due to a compilation error.
 The error message indicates that the package com.example does not exist, causing the compilation failure.
 ```
 Started by user Jessica Lee
 Running on Development Agent in /var/jenkins/workspace/Build and Deploy